sunnyRavindra/Botcat/organizer/4-Docker.md

 3. Docker Desktop also includes additional tools and features specifically tailored for developers, such as the ability to configure container resources, networking, and storage options through its graphical interface.
 4. Docker Desktop is essentially a pre-packaged solution that bundles Docker Engine with a user-friendly interface and additional developer-centric features.

+### DNS
+1. The docker containers talks to each other on the basis of DNS name(Docker container name) because the IP address from the container may be removed and can be dynamic at times(only apples to the new Virtual network)
+2. So the default Bridge network does not have the same DNS functionality in it.(so you will have to add it manually by --link)

+### Single-Docker-Example
+1. Spin up Nginx Server
+#### Reference
+- Cloud-DevOps-Large-Enterprise-Practical-Guide/Docker

+### Multiple-Docker-Example
+1. Spin up Nginx Server
+2. Spin up mysql server
+3. Spin up httpd Server
+#### Reference
+- Cloud-DevOps-Large-Enterprise-Practical-Guide/Docker

 ### Docker-Commands
 1. docker version -> Returns the information of server and the client (If we are getting both the client and server response values then we can say that the Docker is working properly)
 2. docker info -> Returns more information about the system off docker like how much containers are running(Basically properties command for docker)